jazzfan2/text2troff/README.md

 trofform can be called both interactively (by options -I and -h) and non-interactively (by specifying no or any of the other options).

 # How to use text2troff, text2troff_table and trofform:
-See the manual pages text2troff.1, text2troff_table.1 and trofform.1, included in this repository for full description and options.
+See the manual pages text2troff.1, text2troff_table.1 and trofform.1, included in this repository, for full description and options.

 # Author:
 Written by Rob Toscani (rob_toscani@yahoo.com).